JJ-learning/Introduccion-a-los-Modelos-Computacionales/README.md

-Introducción a los Modelos Computacionales
+# Introducción a los Modelos Computacionales
+Course passed with: